vishakahegde/paws-trust-frontend/README.md

 ## What is this site about?

 This site helps you adopt a dog and provide a permanent home.
-Adopt dont shop is the main motto paws trust adoption centre.
+Adopt dont shop is the main motto of paws trust adoption centre.
 You can find the site here - https://pawstrust.netlify.app/

+## Learning goals

+- Using React for routing.
+- Using reducers to transform the redux state.
+- Separating reducers, actions and selectors.
+- Sending GET & POST request using axios.
+- Setting authorization request using JWT.

 ## Technology used in building this site